Book Review: The Anxious Generation

 At this point, you might be wondering why you should read this book.
 It sounds depressing, right?
 If you’re less interested in the data behind Haidt’s assertions and you’re already convinced that kids should spend less time on smartphones, you can skip forward to the part of the book that focuses on what we can do differently.

 The two major recommendations are to make all schools phone-free and to return to a play-based rather than a phone-based childhood.
 Phone-free schools seems to be an idea that more and more people agree with.
 Several states, including Florida, Louisiana, Indiana, Ohio and South Carolina, have already banned cellphones from schools or required schools to adopt policies, and more states (California, Indiana, Minnesota and Virginia) have instituted similar requirements that will take effect in 2025 or 2026.
 Others are sure to follow.
 According to Haidt, schools that have had students lock cellphones away during the day report that students have more friends, are happier and exhibit fewer behavior problems.
 They are better able to pay attention in class, so learning outcomes improve.
-Here in Kansas, a Blue Ribbon Task Force on student screen time is developing recommendations for the State Board of Education.
-Members of the task force are reading and discussing The Anxious Generation and will present to the state board in November 2024.
+Here in Kansas, a Blue Ribbon Task Force on student screen time developed recommendations for the State Board of Education.
+Members of the task force read and discussed The Anxious Generation before presenting their findings.
+The Board received the official report November 12, 2024, and although members signaled support for a cellphone ban in schools, it will be up to individual districts to implement the policy.

 Returning to a play-based childhood may be trickier and require more collective action in communities.
 Schools can help by offering more recess time with less structure or adult intervention, but allowing children to develop independence outside of school is key.
 Haidt delivers specific recommendations for how to do that with different age groups.
 His tips for parents — including being mindful of the behavior you model, learning to use parental controls and content filters on devices, and delaying establishment of social media accounts until age 16 for your kids — are not easy to implement, but the potential benefits are huge.
 Haidt notes that parents need to band together to make this easier: If your kids’ friends don’t have a smartphone until they are 14 and don’t have social media accounts until they are 16, your kids will not feel as out of the loop.